astha736/SoccerForOmniDriveRobot/README.md

   - *fake_laser*: this node allow to simulate the information received from a laser with a position in the center of the environment.
 This information is important to fill the laser information topic needed as input of the mave_base package

  #### 3.1.4 navigation
  This package contains all the packages for the navigation of the robot:

  - *move_base*: description of the package at [roswiki documentation](http://wiki.ros.org/move_base)
  - *costmap_2d*: description of the package at [roswiki documentation](http://wiki.ros.org/costmap_2d)

  #### 3.1.5 robot_control

- This package contains the nodes necessary for controlthe robot
+ This package contains three files:
+ - *BallPosePub*: node that publish the (x,y) position of the ball
+ - *central_control*: central node of the

  #### 3.1.1 launch_pkg